-Rehabilitation in the Transitional Care Unit is well suited for individuals recovering from hip or knee replacement surgery, fractures or other orthopedic conditions, or those medically deconditioned due to surgery, complications or other disorders.
+Rehabilitation in the Transitional Care Unit is well suited for individuals recovering from hip or knee replacement surgery, fractures, other orthopedic conditions, exacerbation of chronic illness, or medically deconditioned due to surgery, injury or other complications.

 To qualify for admission to the TCU, a patient must be admitted directly from an acute care hospital, where they have had a minimum three night stay.
 The patient must be able to participate in daily intensive therapy.

 CUSTOMIZED TREATMENT PLAN AND GOALS IN THE TCU